 2. Email entry form, as an Excel file, to the AAS office by November 1 for Edible, Ornamental Seed and Ornamental Vegetative trials.Email the Herbaceous Perennial entry form, as an Excel file, to AAS office by September 1.
 Please use a separate entry form for each entry.

 3. One or two 300 DPI JPEG digital images must accompany each entry form.
 Send this to the AAS Office by email with your entry application.
 More details on image submission are on the entry form.
 Do not send seed or cuttings with entry form.
 Instructions will follow after your entry is processed.

 4. For edible entries, all brassicas, watermelon and melon must have phytosanitary assay tests.
 Send copy of the assay report to AAS office.

+Invoices are due upon receipt.
 Pay by check or bank draft in U.S. dollars, drawn on a U.S. Bank.
 Wire transfer information is included on the entry forms.

 All-America Selections is the oldest, most established international, independent, non-profit testing organization in North America for ornamentals and edibles.
 We trial annuals and vegetables grown from seed, annuals grown from vegetative cuttings and as of 2016, herbaceous perennials.

 a) To receive a written objective evaluation on the performance of your entry by experienced horticulturalists, the AAS Judges.

 b) To trial your new unsold cultivar at independent test sites across North America.

 c) To win the prestigious AAS Award.
 Winners of the AAS Awards demonstrate superior garden performance and are recognized worldwide as varieties with outstanding vigor, quality and productivity under a wide range of environmental conditions.